Fernando is a millennial university student who writes real articles for real people.

-To understand why you don't have good friends, it’s important to know what a friend is.
+It may not be as bad as you think.
 Life doesn’t suck, and friends are everywhere if you’re willing to give it a go!
-You can’t call everyone your good friend, but it's important to understand what a good friend is and isn't.
+You can’t call everyone a friend, but it's important to understand what a friend is and isn't.

 Why You Feel Like You Have No Good Friends

-- You don't know how to distinguish fake good friends from real good friends.
+- You don't know how to distinguish fake friends and real friends

 - You don't understand what an acquaintance is